 Additionally, learn to use your brain’s money alchemy to your advantage.
 The effect that making or saving money has on your brain is similar to that of cocaine— it produces a high.
 A number of years ago, a study published by the National Academy of Sciences put casual wine drinkers in an MRI and scanned their brains while they tasted wine.
 When the subjects were told they were drinking fancy, high-priced wines, their brain activity showed they enjoyed the wine more—even when it was revealed to be bargain-basement booze.

 Career-wise, knowing you’re being paid your fair market value can have a tremendous impact on how you feel about money.
 Recently, SoFi conducted a survey of 1,500 American professionals, and discovered over 54% of college-educated professionals are not confident they understand their market value.
 As a result, over 50% of professionals are not negotiating salaries at the level they should.
 Earning your fair share in relation to others in a similar field isn’t always easy, but by having the right conversations at work, your relationship with money (and others) will improve.

 Finally, learn how to become financially fit, secure and independent.
 Budget accordingly, develop a plan for paying off high-interest debt, and begin investing early.
 Knowing your money is working towards longer term goals can keep both your brain and wallet focused on what’s really important.

-For more advice on ways to talk openly about money and debt, and avoid financial stress, speak to a member of our Wealth Management team.
-In the meantime, share this article with a friend who might benefit from it.
+For more advice on ways to talk openly about money and debt, and avoid financial stress, schedule an appointment with a member of our Advice Team.